 Factor 6: Time required to take other tests (TOEFL etc.)

-If you are a non-native English speaker, you may be required to take ESL test such as the TOEFL.
+If you are a non-native English speaker, you may be required to take ESL test such as the TOEFL or IELTS.
 This also depends on the requirements of your target business school and hence is something to figure out and factor in while deciding the right time to take the GMAT.

 Factor 7: Test center availability

 As the business school application cycle is a fairly predictable, GMAT test centers tend to be extremely busy during certain times of the year.
 Thus, to ensure that you can stick to your MBA application timeline, you should book your GMAT test date 2-3 months in advance of your target test day.

 Confused about how to select a GMAT test center? – This article contains all the information on how to select and book a slot for your GMAT test at any testing location.